Deciphering Storport Traces 101

 The easiest way to accomplish the last 3 steps above is to automate it using a Windows PowerShell script.
 At the end of the blog, there is a zip to download that has this file.
 Save the PowerShell script as StorPortPACMAN.PS1 in a directory on your C: drive called StorPortPACMAN :

-PLEASE NOTE: you must have the following perquisites installed to successfully run the script above:
+PLEASE NOTE: you must have the following prerequisites installed to successfully run the script above:

 1. XPERF needs to be installed and in your system path.

-2. PowerPivot is part of Office 2013 but it needs to be added as a COM Addin.
+2. PowerPivot is part of Office 2013 and up, but it needs to be added as a COM Addin.
 Click here for instructions.

-At the end of this blog, there is also 2 spreadsheets in the zip you must download into the C:\StorPortPACMAN directory.
+At the end of this blog, there are also 2 spreadsheets in the zip you must download into the C:\StorPortPACMAN directory.

 Run the script, and depending on which version of Windows was being run on the server, one of the Excel Spreadsheets will open and be refreshed with data in your Storport trace.